naborlozada/BookChapter_SNP_identification_tutorial/README.md

 The series of scripts and command lines presented in this repository are fully described in [our book chapter](https://doi.org/10.1007/978-1-0716-4583-3_2) in the book **"Insect Genomics: Methods and Protocols"**.
 The guideline of this tutorial is divided in three major steps based on the GATK protocol: 1) preprocessing data and alignments, 2) refinement of alignments, and 3) variant calling and hard-filtering of Single Nucleotide Polymorphisms (SNPs).

 I. The main content of this tutorial describes the following topics:
- * Installation of tools: FASTQC, BWA, Java, picard, GATK, vcftools, samtools and bcftools.
+ * Installation of tools: FASTQC, BWA, Java, picard, GATK, vcftools, samtools, bcftools, and bbmap.
  * Quality control of the raw reads
  * Mapping of short reads to a reference genome
  * Realignment of insertion and deletions (indels)